osoco/coupons-poc-reactjs/README.md

     npm run build

-(NOTE: this part still needs some work)
+(NOTE: this part still needs some work - the current output doesn't run)

 Run all tests once with: